 Nothing marks the Fourth of July quite like fireworks do, and in New York City there are a host of places to watch the red, white and blue sparks fly.
-This year’s big news is that the annual Macy’s display, which started back in 1976, returns to the Hudson River on the west side of Manhattan for the first time in over a decade.
-That extravaganza remains the largest in the nation, but other local shows draw spectators to Coney Island and Staten Island.
+The annual Macy’s display, which started back in 1976, takes place on the East River, on the east side of Manhattan by the Seaport and visible from Brooklyn and Queens.
+That extravaganza remains the largest in the nation, but other local shows draw spectators to Coney Island, Queens and Staten Island.
 Check out our guide on how to get the best views of Independence Day fireworks throughout the City.
-No matter which event or spot you choose, be sure to check the scheduled time for the display and arrive early.
+No matter which event or spot you choose, be sure to check the scheduled time for the display and arrive early—especially for activities on July 4 itself.

 Hudson River.
 Photo: Related & Oxford